 Pearl Izumi Women’s Thermal Conductive Glove

-Touch screen compatible through index fingers, fleece thumb, reflective elements, silicone screened palm.
+Touch screen compatible through index fingers, fleece thumb, reflective elements, and silicone-screened palm.

 Marmot Power Stretch Hiking Gloves

-Reinforced palm, moisture-wicking, Free-Flow Stretch fit, Grip Zone fingertips, all-purpose liner, and cool-weather glove.
+Reinforced palm, moisture-wicking, Free-Flow Stretch fit, Grip Zone fingertips, all-purpose liner, and cold-weather gloves.

 Black Diamond Mercury Mittens

-Durable, waterproof, comfortable, warm.
+Durable, waterproof, comfortable, and warm.
 Outer shell completely waterproof, abrasion-resistant, 4-way stretch.

 Gordini Polar